Kennytobiloba/javascript-tasks/Array/slice/README.md

-Question: Write a JavaScript function that takes an array of numbers and uses the splice() method to remove the element at index 2 from the array.
+1. Write a JavaScript function that takes an array of numbers and uses the slice() method to create a new array containing only the elements from index 2 to index 4 (inclusive).

-Question: Given an array of colors, write a function that uses the splice() method to remove the second and third elements from the array.
+2. Given an array of fruits, write a function that uses the slice() method to create a new array containing only the first three fruits.

-Question: Create an array of names.
-Write a function that uses the splice() method to remove the last name from the list.
+3. Create an array of names.
+Write a function that uses the slice() method to create a new array containing only the last two names.

-Question: Write a function that takes an array of product objects and uses the splice() method to remove the second product from the array.
+4. Write a function that takes an array of product objects and uses the slice() method to create a new array containing only the products with indices 1 to 3.

-Question: Create a function that simulates a to-do list.
-Given an array of tasks, write a function that uses the splice() method to remove a specific task by its index.
+5. Create a function that simulates a pagination system.
+Given an array of items and a page number, write a function that uses the slice() method to retrieve and return the items for that page.

-Question: Write a function that takes an array of strings and uses the splice() method to remove the first two strings from the array.
+6. Write a function that takes an array of sentences and uses the slice() method to create a new array containing only the sentences with lengths between 20 and 50 characters.

-Question: Create an array of student names.
-Write a function that uses the splice() method to replace the second and third names with "John" and "Alice."
+7. Create an array of tasks with descriptions and priorities.
+Write a function that uses the slice() method to create a new array containing only the high-priority tasks.

-Question: Implement a function that simulates a playlist.
-Given an array of songs, write a function that uses the splice() method to remove a song by its index from the playlist.
+8. Implement a function that simulates a user list.
+Given an array of user objects, write a function that uses the slice() method to create a new array containing only a specified range of users (e.g., users 3 to 5).